Detecting and tracking drift in quantum information processors: Abstract

 \section{Abstract}

-If quantum information processors (QIPs) are ever to fulfill their potential, the diverse errors that impact them must be understood and suppressed.
-But errors fluctuate over time in most processors and the most widely used tools for characterizing them assume static error modes and rates.
-This mismatch can cause unheralded failures, misidentified error modes, and significant waste of experimental effort.
-Here, we demonstrate a fast spectral analysis technique for resolving time dependence in QIPs.
-Our method is simple and statistically sound, and it can be applied to time-series data from any repeated QIP experiment.
-We use data from both numerical simulations and trapped-ion qubit experiments to show how our method can resolve time dependence when coupled to popular characterization protocols, including randomized benchmarking, gate set tomography, and Ramsey spectroscopy.
-In the experiments, we detected instability and localized its source, then implemented drift control techniques to mitigate it, and finally used our methods to demonstrate that the instability had been eliminated.
+If quantum information processors are to fulfill their potential, the diverse errors that affect them must be understood and suppressed.
+But errors typically fluctuate over time, and the most widely used tools for characterizing them assume static error modes and rates.
+This mismatch can cause unheralded failures, misidentified error modes, and wasted experimental effort.
+Here, we demonstrate a spectral analysis technique for resolving time dependence in quantum processors.
+Our method is fast, simple, and statistically sound.
+It can be applied to time-series data from any quantum processor experiment.
+We use data from simulations and trapped-ion qubit experiments to show how our method can resolve time dependence when applied to popular characterization protocols, including randomized benchmarking, gate set tomography, and Ramsey spectroscopy.
+In the experiments, we detect instability and localize its source, implement drift control techniques to compensate for this instability, and then demonstrate that the instability has been suppressed.